Submission Guidelines

 Rights:

-We buy first-printing world exclusive English-language rights for three months after publication, and non-exclusive electronic rights for twelve months after publication.
+We buy first-printing world exclusive English-language rights for six months after publication, and non-exclusive electronic rights for twelve months after publication.
 We hope (but do not require) that you'll allow us to post the story in our archives indefinitely, but you have the right to ask us to remove your story from the archives at any time after twelve months.
-We also buy the option to non-exclusive anthology rights related to the magazine, either as collected issues or a best-of anthology.
-Should we choose to include your story in a print and/or ebook anthology, you will receive an additional payment that will be at the same rate as the initial sale, or at our current pay rate, whichever is higher, plus a copy of the anthology.
+We also buy the option to non-exclusive anthology rights related to the magazine, as collected issues and/or a best-of anthology.
+Should we choose to include your story in a print and/or ebook anthology, you will receive a copy of the anthology.

 Reprints:

 We will consider reprints, but original fiction is strongly preferred.
 If you are submitting a story that has been published elsewhere, please tell us in your cover letter when and where the story previously appeared.
-Our general rule of thumb is that if the story has appeared only in print, we'd want at least a year to have passed since it was first publication; if the story has appeared online, we'd want at least 2 years since first publication.
+Our general rule of thumb is that if the story has appeared only in print, we want at least a year to have passed since first publication; if the story has appeared online, we want at least 2 years since first publication.
+We publish a maximum of one reprint per issue.

 Simultaneous submissions: